ychili/galleries/docs/Manual.rst

     *N* can be **0** for no limit on the number of results.

     Default: value of related.\ `Limit`_.

+-S FIELD, --select=FIELD
+    Restrict results to tags from the tag field *NAME*.
+    This option can be passed more than once to build up a list of tag fields, or *NAME* can be a comma-separated list of field names.

+    Default: value of related.\ `TagFields`_.

 -s NAME, --sort=NAME
     Sort results by *NAME*, where *NAME* is one the field names in the